 DuPage County has hundreds of miles of bicycle and pedestrian trails.
 The trails are great places to do a great many activities, from exercising to bird watching.
 Over 80% of DuPage County residents live within an eight minute bike ride (one mile) of our regional trail system, and our trail system is easily accessed by Metra or Pace services.
 Parking lots are located at all major trail heads should you need a place to park you car.

 Not sure where to go?
-If you are unfamiliar with the DuPage County Trail system, we have identified a few rides for less experienced riders to explore the DuPage County bike trails and DuPage County Forest Preserves.
-We have also identified some popular
+If you are unfamiliar with the DuPage County Trail system, we have identified some rides for less experienced bicycle riders to explore the DuPage County trails and forest preserves.

 Click on the ride title to access a map of the route.